busydadsec/cyber-labs/README.md

 Welcome to my personal cybersecurity and wireless exploitation lab.

-I'm an analyst with a background in telecom engineering and complex criminal investigations.
+I'm an analyst with a background in telecom engineering.
 This repo documents my learning journey as I transition deeper into hands-on technical capabilities, including Wi-Fi exploitation, SDR (HackRF), mobile forensics, and Android app testing.

 ---